chronicleprotocol/documentation/docs/Developers/Guides/Chronicle Pull Oracles/GettingStarted.md

 ---
 # Getting Started

 Chronicle's pull oracles offer the absolute freshest pricing information on-demand.
-We provide an [SDK](https://npmjs.com/) for simple integrations.
+We provide an [NPM package](https://www.npmjs.com/package/@chronicleprotocol/pull-oracle) for simple integrations.
 Authentication is handled via tokens based on the [Ethereum Signed Messages](https://eips.ethereum.org/EIPS/eip-191) protocol.

 :::info
-Your public signing key must be allow-listed on our servers before you can generate tokens.
+Your public signing key must be allow-listed on our servers before your tokens will be accepted as valid.
 :::

-Generating authentication tokens on the server:
+### Generating authentication tokens on the server:
 ```js
 import { signAuthToken } from '@chronicleprotocol/pull-oracle';